vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_list_view_intro.html.md

 <%= image_tag "twitter-client/list-view-flow.png", alt: "Login screen Layout overview", title: "Login screen Layout overview" %>

 That was a quick overview.
-Lets implement the above steps to get the basic ListView working for us.
+Let's implement the above steps to get the basic ListView working for us.
 We will then go ahead & refine the View to look like the actual tweet list.

 ## Follow the steps to build the basic Tweet List